 Perhaps he can persuade Rice to support a comprehensive and just implementation bill with NJ cannabis social equity.

 Holley noted the cannabis legalization bill initially did not have a social justice component.
 Holley said he persuaded Scutari to include an NJ cannabis social equity and social justice component.
 He praised Scutari for being a leader on cannabis reform before it was politically popular to do so.

-Former NBA star Harrington who launched the brand Viola Extracts was also featured on the NJ CAN webinar.
+Former NBA star Al Harrington who launched the brand Viola Extracts was also featured on the NJCAN webinar.

 “Al’s been a tremendous part,” Holley said regarding his efforts.